 After our tour of Matthias Church, Edith took us across the nearby square to Fisherman’s Bastion and the incredible views of Budapest, and of the church, from this vantage point high above the Danube.

 Part of the Buda Castle, the Fisherman’s Bastion has some of the best views of the entire city of Budapest.
 It was difficult not to take hundreds of photos as there were so many opportunities for great shots!
+You simply can’t miss visiting if you’re cruising the Danube River.

 Even within the Fisherman’s Bastion itself, there were so many beautiful spots to capture.
 Truly this is a photographer’s dream.